Curriculum

 MPAS Clinical Training

 The clinical phase of the physician assistant program is 40 weeks.
 Each student is required to progress through seven required rotations: Internal Medicine, Family Medicine, Surgery, Behavioral Medicine, Pediatrics, Women’s Health, and Emergency Medicine.
-Each of these rotations is approximately five weeks long.
-Additionally, each student must complete one elective rotation.
+Additionally, each student must complete three elective rotations.

 Emphasizes pathophysiology, evaluation, diagnosis, and management of systemic and chronic diseases and conditions found in the clinical practice of internal medicine.